dejurin/available-short-domains-finder/README.md

 # 🌐 Available Short Domains Finder 🔍

 🚀 **Available Short Domains Finder** is a simple tool to help you quickly find available short domain names.
-It focuses on two- and three-character domains, making it perfect for startups, branding, and creative projects! 🏗️
+It focuses on two-, three-, and four-character domains, making it perfect for startups, branding, and creative projects! 🏗️

 ## 📂 Files

 - `available-two-char-domains-dot-is.txt` — List of available two-character domains in the `.is` zone.
 - `available-3-letter-domains-dot-is.txt` — List of available three-letter domains in the `.is` zone.
+- `available-4-letter-domains-dot-is.txt` — List of available four-letter domains in the `.is` zone.

 ## 💡 Features